data-and-design/data-and-design.github.io/README.md

     - Extension must be .jpg
     - Ideally compress to under 1mb
     - Filename must match the key of the person record in `authors.yml`

+## How to add a publication

+- Create publication markdown page in `/_pubs`
+    - The filename will be the url slug, i.e. `https://data-and-design.org/publications/[filename]`
+    - The publication record is defined at the top of the md page, in the front matter
+- Add the pdf to `/publications`
+    - The pdf filename should match the page filename